Pain Relief through Taoist Tai Chi® arts

 The Pain Relief Program is integrated into all Taoist Tai Chi® arts programs.
 For many people Taoist Tai Chi® practice helps them find a way to reduce pain, increase vitality and improve mobility and function.

-We offer classes and programs at locations and centers across the world, which are open to everyone.
+We offer classes and programs at locations and centres across Canada, which are open to everyone.
 For those with decreased mobility movements can be adapted as needed.

 Stories of Pain Relief through Taoist Tai Chi® arts

 Conditions that have improved from the practice of Taoist Tai Chi® arts include:

 Taoist Tai Chi® Practice Improves Health at the Cellular Level